orchidsoftware/orchid.software/docs/en/docs/javascript.md

 mix.js('resources/js/dashboard.js', 'public/js')
 ```

-It remains only to connect the received script to the panel in the configuration file or in the service provider using the `registerResource` method.
-You can do the same with style sheets, which will allow you to effectively build application logic.
+It remains only to connect the received script to the panel in the configuration file:

 ```php
 // config/platform.php